scalecube/slate/source/index.html.md

    * initialize - initialize the web-worker util.
    * addWorker - add a web-worker to sclaecube's ecosystem.
    * removeWorker -  remove a web-worker from sclaecube's ecosystem.
 * **stringToAddress** - tool for creating address from string.
 receive URI format and convert it to Address.
   * can use partial URI format
   * use default params to fill the missing values from the given string.

-scalecube provide event-base tool for working in microservice approach.

 ## Isolation

 ### RunTime
 Different services communicate via events, this solution isolates each service. if one of the services throw exception, it won't break the whole js application.